cristoxdxd/cristoxdxd/README.md

 ---

-I'm constantly learning new things and right now I'm focusing on Data Structures & Algorithms.
+I'm constantly learning new things and right now I'm focusing on Mobile Apps.
 I believe that continuous learning is essential to keep up with the rapidly evolving technology landscape.

 ## ⚡ Fun fact